iBrainiac/FlyLiquid/README.md

 # FlightStakeFi ✈️

-**The world's first DeFi protocol for air travel.** Transform your flight tickets into liquid assets—stake for yield, borrow against them, or trade instantly on our marketplace.
+**The world's first DeFi protocol for air travel.** Transform your flight tickets into liquid assets,stake for yield, borrow against them, or trade instantly on our marketplace.

 ---